-I play and love video games since I am a little boy.
+I have played and have loved video games since I was a little boy.
 Additionally, I started my software development career some years ago.
 As a result, I decided to combine both of my greatest passions to develop my own video game.
 Fortunately, I also had a good idea for my first game.

 Check the following trailer to see Paper's Please in action:

-In my game, you would play a poor supermarket cashier which needs to spend each day after work the money for food, medicine, rent and so on.
+In my game, you would play a poor supermarket cashier who needs to spend the money for food, medicine, rent, and so on each day after work.

 The first step was to analyze the market for similar existing smartphone games.
 My findings discovered an endless amount of supermarket-themed games.
-The main goal of these (mostly child-oriented) games was to take the money of the customers and return them the correct amount of money.
-I found two games which included the game mechanic I had in my mind:
+The main goal of these (primarily child-oriented) games was to take the customers' money and return them for the correct amount.
+I found two matches that included the game mechanic I had in my mind:

-Basically, this game nearly matched my expectations for the basic game mechanic at the supermarket checkout.
-But I disliked the Japan-styled theme, the aggressive In-App purchases and the level-based approach.
+This game nearly matched my expectations for the primary game mechanic at the supermarket checkout.
+But I was not too fond of the Japan-style theme, the aggressive In-App purchases, and the level-based approach.

-Checkout Challenge isn’t available anymore but provided a funny Arcade-focused supermarket checkout game.
+Checkout Challenge isn't available anymore but provides a funny Arcade-focused supermarket checkout game.

 I played Fruit Ninja a lot and had a nice high-score challenge with my friends.
-For my game, I wanted to achieve the same high-score challenge feeling and implement the three player lifes as they were available in Fruit Ninja.
+For my game, I wanted to achieve the same high-score challenge feeling and implement the three-player lives as they were available in Fruit Ninja.

 - The game name should be "Supermarket Challenge" (inspired by "Checkout Challenge")